yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.7.6. <a name="rvest7.6">Using Proxy Servers</a>

-Some server will automatically ban an IP if it sees abnormal traffic from that IP.
+Some servers automatically ban an IP if it sees abnormal traffic from that IP.
 The way to avoid it is to use proxies, so you can spread your requests among different IPs and reduce the chance of the server banning you.

 Though there are many free proxies available, paid ones are usually more reliable.
-One provider I use is "Proxy Bonanza".
+One provider I use is "Proxy Bonanza."

 Once you have free or paid proxies, you can use them when you make requests: